‘Young And The Restless’ Spoilers Week Of March 26: Recast Kyle Debuts – Hilary And Devon Make Love!

 Y&R Spoilers, Friday, March 30

-On Friday, Nikki gets a blast from the past with Victor’s first wife Julia Newman (Meg Bennett).
+On Friday, Nikki gets a blast from the past with Victor’s first wife, Julia Newman (Meg Bennett).
 Mal Young revealed to SOD that Julia has scenes with Victor too.
-Also back are Lorie Brooks (Jaime Lyn Bauer) and Leslie Brooks (Janice Lynde) according to YR spoilers from Soap Hub.
+Also back are Lorie Brooks (Jaime Lyn Bauer) and Leslie Brooks (Janice Lynde), according to YR spoilers from Soap Hub.
 David Scott Lago (Raul Guittierez) and Brittany Hodges (Lauren Woodland) return for the Walnut Grove reunion.

 Lily Ashby (Christel Khalil) interfered with Hilary Curtis’ (Mishael Morgan) insemination, and this backfires on her.
-Devon Hamilton (Bryton James) decides they should make a baby the old-fashioned way and they have sex.
-Hilary is disappointed when Devon says it was just about the baby and he’s not getting back with her and won’t sleep with her again say YR spoilers from Soap Central.
+Devon Hamilton (Bryton James) decides they should make a baby the old-fashioned way, and they have sex.
+Hilary is disappointed when Devon says it was just about the baby and he’s not getting back with her and won’t sleep with her again, according to YR spoilers from Soap Central.

 Thank You @TheTalkCBS & @CBSDaytime for a fantastic #YR45 celebration! pic.twitter.com/pIGSd4J5kV